Exercising at home- keeping fit for free

 Perform each exercise for 30 seconds, working from beginning to end.
 Begin with 2 sets of this circuit, then increase/decrease your work periods as you feel able.

 Keep it fresh and fun by changing the number of exercises you complete each time, and by substituting or adding new exercises in.
 Circuit training is flexible and you can decide what areas to focus on, so go on, mix it up to suit your goals and body.
 You can also do these circuits after a run by simply omitting the jogging during each set.
+Do remember the importance of stretching before and after your circuits.

 I love running.
 Fresh air, head space and a thoroughly good workout.. and all for free!
 The benefits of running for mental health is well documented, with many finding that it really helps manage symptoms of anxiety and depression.
 A complete beginner?
 Start with the NHS Couch to 5K guidelines.
 Do invest in quality kit when running, particularly your running shoes, socks and sports bra- they are worth their weight in gold.
 See our Summer running essentials recommendations here.